Environmental Health and Safety

 Coffee with MIOSHA logo share a cup of coffee and learn the importance of safety and health

-Coffee with MIOSHA events are informal networking events for health and safety professionals and allow employers and employees to meet with MIOSHA administrative, enforcement and consultative staff to ask questions and learn about our programs and services.
+Coffee with MIOSHA events are informal networking events designed for safety professionals.
+These events provide a chance to connect with MIOSHA administrative, enforcement and consultative staff to ask questions and learn about our programs and services to enhance workplace safety and health.

-November Register online with CAM to reserve your spot today.
+Register online today to reserve your spot.

 Coffee with MIOSHA

-November 19, 2024, 9 – 11 a.m.
+December 5, 2024, 9 – 11 a.m.

 Fire and Life Safety Information and Learning Opportunities